stoneyrh/gSOAP/gsoap/ios_plugin/README.md

     }
 @endcode

-The default cache policy is NSURLRequestUseProtocolCachePolicy.
+The default cache policy is `NSURLRequestUseProtocolCachePolicy`.

 @section ios_timeout_interval Specifying a Timeout Interval